patrickbail/cubetower-dt/README.md

 ```

 ## Further instructions
-1. See [Run Standalone](run_standalone.md) for instructions on how to run and work on standalone Isaac Sim python scripts with Visual Studio Code
+1. See [Run Standalone](run_standalone.md) for instructions on how to run and work on standalone Isaac Sim python scripts
 2. See [Virtual Lab Run](virtual_lab_run.md) for instructions on how to simulate a real-world scenario and how to generate synthetic data
 3. See [Extratcing Data](extracting_data.md) for instructions on how to build ROS2 Foxy on your system and how to extract recorded data